It was great to be back as Dalhousie Castle wedding photographers and videographers for Lauren and Ross’s wonderful fairytale wedding.

-Ella, Lauren’s gorgeous niece, sat patiently as her nails were painted a sparkly pink.
-The perfect colour to go with her pretty dress and glittery heart-shaped wand, which was a beautiful thank you gift from Lauren and Ross.
+Ella, Lauren’s gorgeous niece, sat patiently as her nails were painted sparkly pink.
+This was the perfect colour to go with her pretty dress and glittery heart-shaped wand, which was a beautiful thank-you gift from Lauren and Ross.

-Ross and Sam then made their way to the Alexander room, where they were on-hand to meet and greet guests as they enjoyed pre-ceremony drinks.
+Ross and Sam then went to the Alexander room, where they were on hand to meet and greet guests as they enjoyed pre-ceremony drinks.

 Interfaith wedding ceremony in Dalhousie Castle Chapel

 Lauren looked radiant as she walked into the Castle’s Chapel arm in arm with her proud Dad.
-Lauren wore a beautiful champagne coloured wedding dress from dress boutique Ivory Pinks in Glasgow.
+Lauren wore a beautiful champagne-coloured wedding dress from the dress boutique Ivory Pinks in Glasgow.

 Lauren and Ross officially ‘tied the knot’ in an interfaith marriage ceremony taken by celebrant Barbara Campbell.
-Our bride and groom exchanged their marriage vows in front of family and friends.
-The rings were delivered by the Owl ring bearer which added
+Our bride and groom exchanged marriage vows with family and friends.
+The rings were delivered by the Owl ring bearer, who added

 Barbara spoke fondly of Lauren and Ross’s unique love story.
 Guests enjoyed funny anecdotes, they laughed, and some cried, but these tears were most certainly tears of happiness.

-The newlyweds shared their first kiss as husband and wife then made their way down the aisle through a rapturous display of clapping and cheering from friends and family.
+The newlyweds shared their first kiss as husband and wife and then made their way down the aisle, surrounded by a rapturous display of clapping and cheering from friends and family.

 Newlywed photos in the Castle grounds

 While guests enjoyed themselves at the fabulous drinks reception, we took Lauren and Ross for their newlywed photoshoot using the tranquil grounds of Dalhousie Castle as the perfect backdrop.
-This was the ideal opportunity for Lauren and Ross to relax, catch their breaths and spend a little bit of time just the two of them.
+This was the ideal opportunity for Lauren and Ross to relax, catch their breaths, and spend some time together.